Tereshchenkolab/cardiacmemory/README.md

   - cardiac memory definition and calculation
   - CM MATLAB Code
   - Test file
-  - data as .fig files: QRS and T loops after 7 days of pacing AAI7 - DDD7
+  - data for all 20 participants are provided within .fig files: QRS and T loops after 7 days of pacing in AAI and DDD mode.
+AAI-7 to DDD-7 angles and vectors are plotted

 ### Authors
 CM calculation code V.1